Taiteilija/op-kassa-for-woocommerce/README.md

 6. Once installed, you need to click on the Activate Plugin link to start using the plugin.
 ```

-You also need to install [WordPress REST API – OAuth 1.0a Server](https://wordpress.org/plugins/rest-api-oauth1/) which can be found on Wordpress.org plugins repository.
+You will also need to install [WordPress REST API – OAuth 1.0a Server](https://wordpress.org/plugins/rest-api-oauth1/), which can be found from Wordpress.org plugins repository.

 ### System Audit